taka87/React-To-Do-List-with-Filtering/README.md

 - Clear visual indication of completed tasks (strike-through text)
 - Responsive and clean UI with CSS modularization

+### ✅ Extra Features
+#### 🧹 Clear Completed Tasks
+Added a "Clear Completed Tasks" button that allows users to quickly delete all tasks marked as completed.
+- The button appears only when there are completed tasks.
+- Improves task management efficiency.

+#### ✏️ Edit Tasks
+Implemented inline editing for tasks.

 ---

 ## 🚀 Getting Started